Client consent documents Internal use only

 2. Appointments and scheduling

 Please contact the Practice at least 24 hours in advance to cancel or reschedule.
-Late cancellation and no-show fees: LCSW $150, LMSW associate $100.
-Repeated missed appointments may affect continued access to services.
+Late cancel and no-show fees: LCSW $150, LMSW associate $100.
+These fees are not covered by insurance.

 3. Communication

 Administrative communication may be sent through the client portal, by phone, or by email.
-Response times are typically within one to two business days.
-Clinical concerns should be addressed during scheduled sessions.
+Clinical concerns should be addressed during scheduled sessions — your therapist is not available for ongoing clinical support through messaging.

 The Practice cannot provide crisis support through the client portal or email.
 If you are in a psychiatric emergency, call 988 or 911.

-Clients between the ages of 13 and 17 are seen under a specialized minor client consent framework.
-Parent or legal guardian involvement is required prior to initiation of services.
+Clients between 13 and 17 are seen under a specialized minor client consent framework.
 Parents do not have automatic access to session content.

 Clients may discontinue services at any time.
 The Practice asks that clients participate in a final session when possible so that termination can be clinically addressed and referrals made.

-Clients who have concerns about their care are encouraged to speak directly with their therapist.
-Clients also have the right to file a complaint with the Texas State Board of Social Worker Examiners.
+Clients may speak directly with their therapist about concerns.
+They also have the right to file a complaint with the Texas State Board of Social Worker Examiners.

 Read all three documents?